dbmi-bgm/granite/README.md

                             rescue and whitelist variants
       --VEPremove VEPREMOVE [VEPREMOVE ...]
                             additional terms to be removed
+      --VEPsep VEPSEP       by default the program expects "\&" as separator for subfields in VEP (e.g.
+                            intron_variant&splice_region_variant), use this
-      --BEDfile BEDFILE     BED format file with positions to whitelist
+                            parameter to specify a different separator to be used --BEDfile BEDFILE     BED format file with positions to whitelist

 #### Examples